PoisotLab/ms_network_prediction/manuscript.md

 complex-adaptive-system [@Levin1998EcoBio] with a myriad of ways in which processes at different spatial, temporal, and organisational scales can influence and respond to one another.
-Understanding how the product of these different processes drive the properties of ecosystem across different scales remains a central challenge of ecological research, and we should strive to work on methods that will integrate different empirical "snapshots" of this larger system.
+Understanding how the product of these different processes drive the properties of ecosystems across different scales remains a central challenge of ecological research, and we should strive to work on methods that will integrate different empirical "snapshots" of this larger system.